4 Of The 10 Most Stolen Vehicles Are Chevys - What To Do About It

-There are few types of crooks who steal vehicles.
-They includes:
+There are a few types of crooks who steal vehicles.
+They include:

 The pros.
 These people are out to mess up your day.
 They account for the majority of car thieves and prefer popular, sporty, and expensive cars.
 These criminals usually take your car right to the chop shop where it’s stripped down for parts.
 They also steal cars and export them overseas for buyers (knowing or unknowing) looking for a specific model.

 The joyrider.
 This type of car thief is looking to take your car out for a spin, with no real plan on keeping it — resulting in them ditching it somewhere before they are caught.
 Once you get your car back, expect it to have significant damage and missing items/parts.

 The carjacker.
 This bold criminal will come right up to your window, force you out of the car, and take off with it.
 They usually aren’t interested in the car, but what you keep inside.